Naguir/Teaching-HEIGVD-AMT-2019-Project-One/doc/README_tests.md

 ### **Unit tests**

-We've made some unit tests...
+We've made some unit tests using JUnit test.

-To be completed...
+We've used Mockito to test our Servlet, simple JUnit test for our class.

 ### Performance and load tests

-We've made some performance and load tests...

-To be completed...

-### **Automated User Acceptance** tests

 To be completed...